Things to Do

 Bangor has a number of hotels and accommodations to provide you with a comfortable stay in the Queen City.
 Most notable is Hollywood Casino Hotel and Raceway, which oozes old Hollywood glamour.
 Among portraits of Frank Sinatra and Marilyn Monroe, try your hand at nearly 1,000 slot machines, as well as table games such as blackjack, poker, and roulette.
-The casino boasts a full bar and the “Epic Buffet,” with delectable fare spanning the globe.
+The casino boasts full bars and restaurants with delectable fare spanning the globe.

 If quality entertainment is what you seek, you won’t have to look far.
 Bangor is home to the Penobscot Theatre Company, which produces plays and musicals that are lauded across the state.
 Going to the theatre is a treat in and of itself, for it is housed in the historic Bangor Opera House, which is known for its brilliant architecture.

 Elsewhere in Bangor, Husson University’s Gracie Theater offers a multitude of theatrical and dance performances.